Last updated: Tuesday 15 October 2024

 The work to the slate roof is not related to the 2011 project.

-Stage 2 of the project will focus on repairing the original render on the surface of the building.
+Stage Two of the project focuses on repairing the original render on the surface of the building.
 The wall coating has bitumen layers underneath, and the surface is showing significant wear and tear.
 The facade team will carefully remove these old layers using specialist removal techniques, and then repair damaged plaster and resurface the building with a fresh, protective coating.
 Paying attention to paint coatings and render is an appropriate measure for materials that require cyclic maintenance.

 Being a good neighbour